California seeing a sizable influx of new residents relocating from Texas

 But plenty of folks are bucking the trend and making their way to the Bay Area from other states.

-There were a lot of reasons why Allison Hallas was excited to move to California.
+There were a lot of reasons why Allison Hallas was excited to move her family to California.

 Hallas and her family now live in Pleasanton.
 They moved here from outside of Dallas, Texas, at the beginning of the year.